The Party’s Over: How to Get Rid of your Halloween Candy in Philly

 Who doesn’t love trick-or-treating?
 Halloween was great, but maybe you went a little overboard and now you have bags of candy that—in the light of day—does not seem like the best idea anymore.
 Here are some ways you can get rid of that excess candy, and feel good about it too!

 240 Geiger Road

 Your extra Halloween candy will earn your kids $1 per pound (up to five pounds).
 All collected candy is sent to Operation Gratitude and men and women serving in the U.S. Armed Forces, and First Responders.
-Even better, Doc Bresler’s matches dollar for dollar, donating all money to Alex’s Lemonade Stand Foundation and the Temple Dental Haiti Club.
+Even better, Doc Bresler’s matches dollar for dollar, donating all money to Alex’s Lemonade Stand Foundation.

 3925 Chestnut Street and 100 E. Erie Avenue

 Both locations of the Philadelphia Ronald McDonald House will accept wrapped candy donations.
 Just buzz in and drop it off, and you’ll be bringing some festiveness to kids and their families who missed out on trick-or-treating due to hospitalization.

 Many Philadelphia Public Schools are taking candy donations and mailing them to the troops!
 Check with your HSA to see if your school is participating.

 This group provides support and care packages for troops deployed overseas and returning home.
 They ask that all candy be individually wrapped, and mailed to:

 Despite the organization’s name, gallon Ziploc bags are preferable to shoeboxes.

 Operation Gratitude includes a handful of candy in every care package they send the troops!
 Ship your candy by November 9 to: